ISAE-SUPAERO-IDEA/moodle-mod_naas/readme.txt

 --- proxy_url: the url where the proxy.php of the naas module can be reached
 --- nugget_id: initial nugget_id to simulate the fact that a nugget has already been selected
 --- labels: translation to be displayed on the interface

+Contributing to this module
+______________________

+This module is currently hosted on a private repository.
+To gain access please contact idea-lab@isae-supaero.fr

+Once you have access.
+You should:
+- Clone the repository
+- Branch from the develop branch
+- Make your changes (while regularly merging the develop branch)
+- Create a merge request

+For the time being, in regard with vue search widget,  you should commit both the sources and the artifacts resulting from the build wommand.